Mission Driven Teams

 Next Steps

-Its core idea is simple: everyone on your team, regardless of role, can benefit from first internalizing the mission, the user, and the domain context, and then bringing their expertise to bear to fulfill that mission.
+The core idea is simple: everyone on your team, regardless of role, benefits from first internalizing the mission, the user, and the domain context - and then bringing their unique expertise to bear in service of that mission.

 Keep It Simple